Eric Kaler

-Eric William Kaler (born 1956) is an American chemical engineer and university administrator.
-He has served as the president of Case Western Reserve University since 2021.
+Eric William Kaler (born 1956) is an American chemical engineer and university administrator who has been the president of Case Western Reserve University since 2021.

 From 2011 to 2019, Kaler was president of the University of Minnesota.
 He then returned to scientific research and teaching in the university's Department of Chemical Engineering.
 Before coming to Minnesota, Kaler served from 2007 to 2011 as provost and senior vice president for academic affairs and vice president for Brookhaven affairs at Stony Brook University, New York.
 In the latter role he oversaw interactions with Brookhaven National Laboratory, which Stony Brook University and others co-manage with Battelle Memorial Institute.

 Early life and education

 Kaler was born in Burlington, Vermont, in 1956 as an only child in a military family.
 His father served as a noncommissioned officer in the United States Air Force.

 Kaler received his B.S.
 (1978) from California Institute of Technology and his Ph.D. in chemical engineering (1982) from the University of Minnesota under the direction of H. Ted Davis and L. E. Scriven.